OCR-D/ocrd-website/site/en/user_guide.md

   'tesserocr-recognize -I OCR-D-SEG-LINE -O OCR-D-OCR-TESSEROCR -P model Fraktur'
 ```

-Each specified processor will take alle the files in your files in the respective Input-Group -I, process them and save the
+Each specified processor will take all the files in your files in the respective Input-Group `-I`, process them and save the
-results in the respective Ouput-Group -O. It will also add the information about this processing step and its results to the METS file in your workspace.
+results in the respective Ouput-Group `-O`.
+It will also add the information about this processing step and its results to the METS file in your workspace.
 The processors work on the files sequentially.
 So at first all files will be processed with the first processor (e.g. binarized), then all files
 will be processed by the second processor (e.g. segmented) etc. In the end your workspace should contain a folder for each Output-Group -O specified
 in your workflow, which contains the (intermediate) processing results.